kopia/kopia/site/content/docs/Features/_index.md

 Kopia performs all its operations locally on your machine, meaning that you do not need to have any dedicated server to run your backups and you can save your snapshots to a variety of storage locations.
 Kopia supports network and local storage locations, of course, but also many cloud or remote storage locations:

-* Amazon S3 and any cloud storage that is compatible with S3 (e.g., Wasabi, IDrive E2, DigitalOcean Spaces, and more)
+* Amazon S3 and any cloud storage that is compatible with S3
+  * Including Alibaba Cloud, Amazon Lightsail, Backblaze B2, China Mobile Cloud, Cloudflare R2, Contabo, DigitalOcean Spaces, Dreamhost, Google Cloud Storage, IBM Cloud, IDrive E2, Linode, Mail.ru Cloud, MEGA.io S4, MinIO, Oracle Cloud Infrastructure, OVH, Scaleway, Storj, Synology C2, Tencent Cloud, Vultr, Wasabi, Yandex Cloud, and many more!
 * Azure Blob Storage
 * Backblaze B2
 * Google Cloud Storage
 * Any remote server or cloud storage that supports WebDAV
 * Any remote server or cloud storage that supports SFTP
-* All cloud storage supported by Rclone (requires you to download and setup Rclone in addition to Kopia)
+* Dropbox, OneDrive, Google Drive, and all cloud storage supported by Rclone
+  * Requires you to download and setup Rclone in addition to Kopia, but after that Kopia manages/runs Rclone for you
   * Rclone support is experimental and all the cloud storage supported by Rclone has not been tested to work with Kopia; Kopia has been tested to work with Dropbox, OneDrive, and Google Drive through Rclone
-* Your own server by setting up a [Kopia Repository Server](repository-server/)
+* Your own server by setting up a [Kopia Repository Server](https://kopia.io/docs/repository-server/)

 Read the [repositories help page](../repositories/) for more information on supported storage locations.